rajrohith/spark-native-yarn/README.md

 The sample program is [src/test/scala/ReduceByKey.scala](https://github.com/hortonworks/spark-on-tez/blob/master/src/test/scala/dev/demo/ReduceByKey.scala).
 You can run it on YARN/DFS mini-cluster or real cluster.
 You can use a pre-packaged [mini-cluster available here](https://github.com/hortonworks/mini-dev-cluster).
-Just follow the directions in the [README](https://github.com/hortonworks/mini-dev-cluster/blob/master/README.md) to start the cluster.
+Just follow the directions in the [README](https://github.com/hortonworks/mini-dev-cluster/blob/master/README.md) to import and start the cluster in your ev environment.
 Once started you can simply run the sample program as any other Scala program.
 Its default runtime configurations are already setup to run against the mini-cluster and you can review them at [src/test/resources/mini](https://github.com/hortonworks/spark-on-tez/tree/master/src/test/resources/mini).
 The above program provides a very small test file which will be automatically copied to DFS before the actual execution of SPARK code.